ace-wg/ace-key-groupcomm-oscore/draft-ietf-ace-key-groupcomm-oscore.md

   - The 'client_cred' parameter is present in the Join Request and its value is not an eligible authentication credential (e.g., it is not of the format accepted in the group).

-In order to prevent the acceptance of Ed25519 and Ed448 public keys that cannot be successfully converted to Montgomery coordinates, and thus cannot be used for the derivation of pairwise keys (see {{Section 2.5.1 of I-D.ietf-core-oscore-groupcomm}}), the Group Manager MAY reply with a 4.00 (Bad Request) error response in case all the following conditions hold:
+If the Group Manager wants to prevent the acceptance and use of Ed25519 and Ed448 public keys that cannot be successfully converted to Montgomery coordinates, and thus cannot be used for the derivation of pairwise keys (see {{Section 2.5.1 of I-D.ietf-core-oscore-groupcomm}}), the Group Manager MUST reply with a 4.00 (Bad Request) error response in case all the following conditions hold:

 * The OSCORE group uses the pairwise mode of Group OSCORE.